AntKazakovv/dotfiles/src/modules/core/components/feedback-form/feedback-form.component.md

                     'required',
                     {
                         name: 'minLength',
-                        text: gettext('Field length must be more than 5 characters'),
+                        text: gettext('The field must contain more than 5 characters'),
                         options: 5,
                     },
                     {
                         name: 'maxLength',
-                        text: gettext('The field must be no more than 1500 characters long'),
+                        text: gettext('The field cannot contain more than 1500 characters'),
                         options: 1500,
                     },
                     {